 - the position must be advertised for at least four weeks,

-- advertisements must be at least four months prior to the position being requested, and
+- advertising must occur within the four months prior to the lodgment of the nomination, and

 - the manner of the advertisements must be targeted in such a way that a significant portion of suitably qualified experienced Australians would be likely to be informed about the position.